poastmil/junsunglee.com/_posts/2021-10-26-Against-Bitcoin.md

 #### Orthanc

-With miners compensated by seignorage (the market value of a bitcoin minus its mining costs) and transaction fees upon validation -- with the plan to switch to transaction fees as the sole revenues upon the eventual depletion of the coins -- what will happen to the system that depends on the existence of such miners for perpetuity?[2]
+With miners compensated by seignorage (the market value of a bitcoin minus its mining costs) and transaction fees upon validation -- with the plan to switch to transaction fees as the sole revenues upon the eventual depletion of the coins[2] -- what will happen to the system that depends on the existence of such miners for perpetuity?
 Bitcoin was a purely speculative asset from the beginning; once the final coin is mined, I doubt it'll enjoy as fortunate a legacy as the Beanie Baby.
 The prospect of holding "for the long haul" or as an inflationary hedge is foolish.

-Now you may be tempted to place your bets then on Ethereum... but that's for another post.
+Now you may be tempted to place your bets on Ethereum... but that's another post.

 ## The Fourth Turning